dani-github/CodeSnippets/README.md

 # Code Snippets

 Welcome to my "Code Snippets" repository!
-Here, you will find a collection of code snippets showcasing my knowledge and skills in JavaScript.
+In this repository, you will find a range of code snippets that I have developed to solve specific programming problems or explore different concepts.
+These snippets are intended to showcase my understanding of different languages' syntax, functions, control flow, and more.

+While I am still in the early stages of my programming journey, I believe that these examples demonstrate my ability to apply my knowledge effectively.
+I hope they provide a glimpse into my coding style and problem-solving approach.

 ## Usage